 Most of the Whitsunday region is Back in Business and on the way to getting Back to Normal.
-The power is back on for over 95% of premises.
-All major roads as well as the Whitsunday Coast Airport are open.
-Emergency response has concluded.
-Recovery operations commenced 2 April and are well underway.
-We are supporting our community to return operations Back to Normal.
+Recovery operations are transitioning to Business as Usual.
+We are supporting our community at this stage to return operations Back to Normal.
 In key areas, where cost effective, we are seeking to increase resilience and make the community Stronger than Before.
 In key selected cases, we are seeking to bring forward iconic initiatives to renew elements of the region, making it Better than Ever.

-- Accountability being open, diligent and ethical in our decisions and actions. - Unity working together to get things done.
-Trust in our team mates, our service partners and our customers. - Community building pride, strength and confidence amongst our region, residents and ratepayers.

-Continuous improvement always looking for solutions and ways to do things better.
+- Accountability being open, diligent and ethical in our decisions and actions. - Unity working together to get things done. - Trust in our team mates, our service partners and our customers. - Community building pride, strength and confidence amongst our region, residents and ratepayers. - Continuous improvement always looking for solutions and ways to do things better.

 - Established 3 April 2017. - Chaired by Deputy Mayor Cr John Collins. - Four sub-groups: Human and Social Economic Environment Infrastructure (combine Building, Roads and Transport). - Key Stakeholders: Community groups, non-government organisations/agencies, local businesses (Growers, Commerce and Tourism), Federal and State authorities and other connected parties. - Themes for Recovery: There are four themes that link to the phases within the Lines of Recovery.
-These themes are: - Responded Counter Disaster Operations.
-Protection of life, community safety and emergent works. - Restored Back in Business.
+These themes are: - Responded Counter Disaster Operations, Protection of life, community safety and emergent works - Restored Back in Business.
 Getting the community functioning again and eventually Back to Normal. - Resilient Stronger than Before.
-Increasing the resilience of infrastructure, lowering community risk and enhancing future disaster response. - Renewed Better than Ever.
+Increasing the resilience of infrastructure, lowering community risk and enhancing future disaster response - Renewed Better than Ever.
 Taking the opportunity to bring a smarter future forward, realise community aspirations and strengthen the regional economy.